DIAGNijmegen/website-content/content/pages/vacancies/2023_postdoc_bigpicture.md

 ## Employment conditions
 Working at Radboud university medical center means that you are ahead of the curve and working together on the healthcare of the future.
 And there is more.
 Our secondary terms of employment are impressive.
 These are fully tailored to you thanks to our Employment Conditions Selection Model.
 At Radboud university medical center, you will be given trust, and you will take the responsibility to handle everything together.

-We offer:
+We offer
 - A gross monthly salary between € 3.230 and € 5.088 (scale 10) based on full-time employment.
 - From 1 November 2023 the wages will increase by 4%.
 - An annual vacation allowance of 8% and an end-of-year bonus of 8.3%.
 - As a full-time employee (36 hours per week), you are entitled to approximately 168 vacation hours (over 23 days) per year.